CrowdStrike/logscale-community-content/README.md

 - **[Hunting and Investigations](https://github.com/CrowdStrike/logscale-community-content/wiki/Hunting-and-Investigations)**: ever wondered how to hunt through Falcon telemetry data, aka LTR, aka FDR?
 This is likely the best place to start.

 # Documentation and Support
 LogScale Community Content is a community-driven open source project.
-As such it carries no formal support, expressed or implied.
+As such, it carries no formal support, expressed or implied.

 # Issues and Questions

 Is something going wrong?
 GitHub Issues are used to report bugs and errors.
-You can check to see if anyone else has reported the issue or create a new issue here - [Report Issue](https://github.com/CrowdStrike/logscale-community-content/issues/)
+You can check to see if anyone else has reported the issue or create a new issue here: [Report Issue](https://github.com/CrowdStrike/logscale-community-content/issues/)

 # Contribute

 There are *many* ways you can contribute to the LogScale Community Content repository.

-- _Add new Vendor content_ by opening a pull request.
-More details on this process can be found in the Log-Sources folder here - [Log-Sources](Log-Sources).
+- _Add new vendor content_ by opening a pull request.
+More details on this process can be found in the Log-Sources folder: [Log-Sources](Log-Sources).

-- _Add new Samples_ by opening a pull request.
-More details on this process can be found in the Configuration Sample folder here - [Config-Samples](Config-Samples).
+- _Add new samples_ by opening a pull request.
+More details on this process can be found in the Configuration Sample folder: [Config-Samples](Config-Samples).

-- _Review pull requests_ by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/logscale-community-content/pulls) and giving feedback to the authors.
+- _Review pull requests_ by going through the queue of [open pull requests on GitHub](https://github.com/CrowdStrike/logscale-community-content/pulls) and providing feedback to the authors.

 - _Documenting, blogging, or creating videos_, of how you've used LogScale Community Content.
 This type of content is *invaluable* and helps our community grow.
 Open a pull request for inclusion in the [LogScale Community Content Wiki](https://github.com/CrowdStrike/logscale-community-content/wiki) section of this page.